 We all know money doesn’t grow on trees, and budgets are tight, so it’s important to be wise with your spending, and a lot of that is built around planning.

 So, before you buy a custom home, have an idea of exactly what you want and what you can afford.
 Make a list of everything you want in your home.
 Then, go over each item and decide what’s a must-have versus a want-to-have.
 Next, review this list with your significant other, if applicable.

 While we know you’re excited about buying a new custom home, it’s important to take the necessary precautions to make sure you do what you need to do to put yourself in the best position to succeed.
-That means settle up your credit score, do your research, and know exactly what it is you want.
+That means settling your credit score, doing your research, and knowing exactly what it is you want.
 Follow these steps and it’ll only be a matter of time before you and your family have a new place to call home.